gabrielluciano/coffee-shop-spring-microservices/README.md

 ### User Service

-- [ ] As a guest, I want to create an account using username, email and password
+- [ ] As a guest, I want to create an account using name, email and password

 - [ ] As a guest, I want to log in to my account